 a sense of an

 ‘a warm sense

+A charcoal blue hue of the bespoke dyed and oiled charred Larch timber is supplemented with the warm hues and undertones of Red Cedar to complete the palette.
 The timber skin wraps around perimeter of intervention, veiling the window and concealing the front door which declutters the façade.
 Concealed within this skin is a digitally controlled parcel cupboards and an electric car charging point all intended to futureproof the design.

 Date - 2021 Cost M2 - £1945 GIFA - 18m2 Structural Engineer - Constant Contractor - Marek Dec Photographer - Alexander Metcalfe